Sienci-Labs/Resources/longmill/assembly/ytsb-lm-assembling-add-ons.md

 <!-- wp:paragraph -->
 <p>If you want to run a probing operation, first we need to place the touch plate and set up the magnet.
 There needs to always be an electrical connection between the block and magnet for probing to work. gSender has a feature to check this for you, meanwhile UGS you'll need to do this manually.</p>
 <ul>
-<li aria-level="1">Make sure the magnet is attached to the collet nut of the Makita router.</li>
+<li>Make sure the magnet is attached to the collet nut of the Makita router.</li>
 <li>For XYZ probing:
 <ol>
-<li aria-level="1">Place the touch plate on the front left corner of your material.
+<li>Place the touch plate on the front left corner of your material.
 Make sure that both of the inner faces of the touch plate are contacting the edges of your material.</li>
-<li aria-level="1">Jog your machine to position the cutting tool about 10mm (½") or closer above the circular logo on the touch plate.</li>
+<li>Jog your machine to position the cutting tool about 10mm (½") or closer above the circular logo on the touch plate.</li>
 </ol>
 </li>
 </ul>